 Dr. Walter Orth has been training under Scudieri Sensei since 1985.
-He holds a Shodan ranking in Karate and a Kyoshi(7th Dan) Menkyo in Kenjutsu.
+Master Orth holds a Kyoshi Menkyo (8th dan) ranking in Kenjutsu and a Shodan Black Belt in Karate.
 Orth sensei also trains in Aikijutsu and Kyudo.

 Orth sensei was a member of the US Delegation to the all Japan Grand Nationals in

 Hanshi Philip M. Scudieri brings 48 years of knowledge and experience to the dojo.
-Hanshi is Beikoku Shibucho or: Chief Representative for the US, and Director of Kobu-jutsu/do for the All Japan Budo Federation and Nippon Seibukan Academy.
+Hanshi is Beikoku Shibucho or: Chief Representative for the U.S. and Director of Kobu-jutsu/do for the All Japan Budo Federation and Nippon Seibukan Academy.
 Hanshi holds two 8th dan Menkyo from them; One in Japanese Kenjutsu and one in Japanese Kobu-do/weaponry.

 Mr. Mark Dungan has been training at the Delaware Budokan since 1999 and holds a Renshi Menkyo in Kenjutsu and a Doshin Menkyo in Edo Machikata Taiho Jutsu.

 Mr Dungan is an American Indian related to the Lenni-Lenape Nation and works to protect its culture.
-He is also an associate member of the Nanticoke Indian
+He is also an associate member of the Nanticoke Indian Association.

 Mr. Christopher Puckett holds the rank of Renshi in both kenjutsu and Aikijutsu and has been an instructor and member since 1996.